 - Cartridge heaters require a thicker heatsink to allow the heat to spread out from the individual heatsink points of the cartridges.

-Pros of mica Thermofoil heaters:
+Advantages of mica Thermofoil heaters:

 - Mica heaters are more customizable than cartridge heaters.